Sheldon Whitehouse: Foreign policy

-Whitehouse opposed intervention in Iraq.
-He supported introducing a timetable for withdrawal from Iraq, saying that the U.S. must use caution in the future and avoid engaging in military action in Iran.
 Whitehouse supported a vote that would limit continuing U.S. support for the War in Yemen.
 Initially, he was one of the two Democratic holdouts in the Senate, but an activist effort, including mobilizing fans of the Rhode Island band Downtown Boys, contributed to changing his position.

-Gun Control
+Gun policy

-Whitehouse is a supporter of gun control legislation.
+Whitehouse supports gun control.
+In 2022, he voted for the Bipartisan Safer Communities Act, a gun reform bill introduced following a deadly school shooting at Robb Elementary School in Uvalde, Texas.
+The bill enhanced background checks for firearm purchasers under the age of 21, provided funding for school-based mental health services, and partially closed the gun show loophole and boyfriend loophole.

 Health care

-Whitehouse supports stem cell research, abortion rights, and affirmative action.
-He voted for the Patient Protection and Affordable Care Act.
-During its passage, Whitehouse cautioned that conservative opposition to the bill was moving toward historical instances of mob violence, saying, "Too many colleagues are embarked on a desperate, no-holds-barred mission of propaganda, obstruction and fear.
-History cautions us of the excesses to which these malignant, vindictive passions can ultimately lead.
-Tumbrils have rolled through taunting crowds.
-Broken glass has sparkled in darkened streets.
-Strange fruit has hung from southern trees".
+Whitehouse voted for the Patient Protection and Affordable Care Act (also known as Obamacare).
+During its passage, he cautioned that conservative opposition to the bill was moving toward historical instances of mob violence.

 In December 2009, Whitehouse said "birthers", "fanatics", and "people running around in right-wing militia and Aryan support groups" opposed Obamacare.

+In January 2025, Talking Points Memo reported that Whitehouse was "actively considering" voting to confirm anti-vaccine activist Robert F. Kennedy Jr., Trump's nominee for Secretary of Health and Human Services.
+Whitehouse's reported reasons for considering Kennedy's nomination were his lifelong friendship with Kennedy and specific issues with Rhode Island's healthcare system that needed regulatory flexibility from the Health and Human Services Department.
+During Kennedy's confirmation hearing on January 29, Whitehouse said that he supports mandatory vaccinations, telling Kennedy: "If you want to move from advocacy to public responsibility, Americans are going to need to hear a clear and trustworthy recantation of what you have said on vaccinations, including a promise from you never to say vaccines aren't medically safe when they in fact are, and making indisputably clear that you support mandatory vaccinations against diseases where that will keep people safe."
+Whitehouse ultimately voted not to confirm Kennedy.

 LGBTQ rights

-Whitehouse supports LGBTQ rights.
-In September 2014, he was one of 69 members of Congress to sign a letter to then-FDA commissioner Sylvia Burwell requesting that the FDA revise its policy banning donation of corneas and other tissues by men who have had sex with another man in the preceding five years.
+In September 2014, Whitehouse was one of 69 Congress members to sign a letter to Food and Drugs Commissioner Sylvia Burwell requesting that the Food and Drug Administration revise its policy banning donation of corneas and other tissues by men who have had sex with another man in the preceding five years.
 He has publicly supported reintroducing the Equal Rights Amendment.